 Power of attorney forms are state-specific.
 An Alaska power of attorney must comply with Alaska statutes and be notarized by a notary public to be legally recognized.
 The Alaska Court System provides a PDF of a statutory form power of attorney.
 However, before you decide to use a power of attorney, you should understand that the document shall become effective generally when you sign it unless it is a springing power of attorney so it is important that you get competent advice from a law firm.

 The statute regarding power of attorney outlines a lengthy guideline to composing a legally enforceable power of attorney document.
-Though the document is never turned in to any legal authority and is kept in the possession of the signees, it is very much a legal document and is to be presented when performing power of attorney duties.
-Title 13, Chapter 26 of the Alaska Statues outline:
+It creates what is known as a statutory power of attorney.
+While the document is never turned in to any legal authority and is kept in the possession of the signees, it is very much a legal document and is to be presented when performing power of attorney duties.
+Title 13, Chapter 26 of the Alaska Statutes outline:

 General Power of Attorney

 A general power of attorney grants an agent the ability to make decisions on behalf of the principal.

 A durable power of attorney is used to allow an agent to act on the behalf of the principal.